Nickelodeon (movie theater)

-The Nickelodeon was the first type of indoor exhibition space dedicated to showing projected motion pictures in the United States and Canada.
-Usually set up in converted storefronts, these small, simple theaters charged five cents for admission and flourished from about 1905 to 1915.
+The nickelodeon was the first type of indoor exhibition space dedicated to showing projected motion pictures in the United States and Canada.
+Usually set up in converted storefronts, these small, simple theaters charged five cents for admission (a "nickel", hence the name) and flourished from about 1905 to 1915.
+American cable station Nickelodeon was named for these theaters.

 Etymology

-"Nickelodeon" was concocted from nickel, the name of the U.S. five-cent coin, and the ancient Greek word odeion, a roofed-over theater, the latter indirectly by way of the Odéon in Paris, emblematic of a very large and luxurious theater, much as the Ritz was of a grand hotel.
-In spite of this derivation, the word has also been used since at least 1925 to refer to coin-operated player pianos and jukeboxes.
-One later instance of this use is the 1949 popular song "Music!
-Music!
-Music!" ("Put another nickel in, in the nickelodeon…").
+The word nickelodeon is of two parts etymologically.
+The first part derives from nickel, which is the name of the U.S. five-cent coin.
+The second part derives from the ancient Greek word odeion, a roofed-over theater, indirectly by way of the Odéon in Paris, emblematic of a very large and luxurious theater, much as the Ritz was of a grand hotel.